RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Researchers:</b><br>
 <b>We welcome Researchers to work with this Data on Amber Heard to create Blueprints on how Bots and Disinformation/Influence Operations work. </b>
-<br>Please ask to collaborate with us for access to data.
+<br>Please ask to collaborate with us for access to data at at rescuesocial@gmail.com.